enkidevs/curriculum/spreadsheets/introduction/data-types-and-validation/data-types-2.md

 ### Text

-This data type contains any letter, symbol, space, tab - as well as number.
+This data type contains numbers but also letters, symbols, spaces, and tabs.

 For instance, if you have `00123` in a cell that treats its input as a `Number`, it will save it as `123`.
 Whereas if you have a `Text` data type, it will save it as `'00123'`.